The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: Introduction

 {\global\arrayrulewidth=0.4pt} \arrayrulecolor{black}

-Theorem~\ref{thm:informal2} shows that any local mechanism $T$ satisfying a price of anarchy requirement ${\rm PoA}(T)\leq\alpha$ cannot achieve a price of stability below a lower bound ${\rm LB}(\alpha)$ that is nonincreasing in $\alpha$.
-Nonetheless, the best achievable price of stability among all such mechanisms is guaranteed to be below an upper bound ${\rm UB}(\alpha)$, also nonincreasing.
-Thus, any joint performance guarantee falling strictly below the lower bound curve is unachievable by any local mechanism, while those strictly above the upper bound curve are suboptimal (i.e., there exists another local mechanism providing strict improvement in the price of anarchy while guaranteeing at \mbox{most the same price of stability or vice versa).}

-By virtue of the techniques used to derive the two bounds, three important observations can also be made: First, for any set of congestion games with convex, nondecreasing resource costs, our upper and lower bound match at extreme values of $\alpha$, i.e., ${\rm LB} (\alpha)={\rm UB}(\alpha)$, when $\alpha={\rm PoA}^*$, or $\min_{T\in\mc{T}}{\rm PoS}(T)=1$.
-Second, we are able to establish that the joint performance guarantees associated with congestion games without incentives are strictly suboptimal in several well-studied sets of congestion games.
-Third, our bounds extend to more general notions of equilibrium (e.g., coarse-correlated equilibria) and to other performance metrics (e.g., price of stochastic anarchy).
+By virtue of the techniques used to derive ${\rm UB}(\bar{\Pi})$ and ${\rm LB}(\bar{\Pi})$, three important observations can be made.
+First, for any family of convex, nondecreasing resource costs, the upper and lower bound match at extreme values of $\bar{\Pi}$, i.e., ${\rm LB}(\bar{\Pi})={\rm UB}(\bar{\Pi})$, when $\bar{\Pi}={\rm MinPoA}(n,\mc{L})$ or ${\rm PoS}(\mc{G}^n_T)=1$.
+Second, we are able to establish that the joint performance guarantees without taxation are strictly suboptimal for several well-studied families of resource cost functions (Section \ref{sec:efficiency_notax}).
+Third, the bounds ${\rm UB}(\bar{\Pi})$ and ${\rm LB}(\bar{\Pi})$ extend to general notions of equilibrium (e.g., coarse-correlated equilibria) and to other performance metrics.\footnote{Specifically, the bounds also apply to the performance of potential minimizers of the game, i.e., assignments satisfying $a^{\rm pm}\in\arg\min_{a\in\mc{A}}\Phi(a)$.
+The worst-case ratio between ${\rm SC}(a^{\rm pm})$ and ${\rm MinCost}(G)$ across a family of games has previously been studied under the terminology of \emph{Price of Stochastic Anarchy} in, e.g., \cite{chung2008price}.
+The Price of Stochastic Anarchy is particularly relevant when considering the performance of noisy learning dynamics that converge to a potential minimizer with probability 1 \cite{alos2010logit,blume1993statistical,marden2012revisiting,young2001individual}.}

-In Figure~\ref{fig:pospoa}, we plot our upper bound curves (solid, black lines) and lower bound curves (dotted, black lines) on the Pareto frontier between the price of anarchy and price of stability in affine and quadratic congestion games.
-We also provide the price of anarchy and price of stability of the mechanisms that minimize the price of anarchy (red circle), the mechanisms that minimize the price of stability (blue circle) and no incentive (green circle) in the tables on the right.
-Under local mechanisms, the best achievable price of anarchy ${\rm PoA}^*$ is approximately 2.012 in affine congestion games and 5.101 in quadratic congestion games \cite{paccagnan2019incentivizing}, and -- in accordance with Theorem~\ref{thm:informal1} -- the corresponding price of stability values are also 2.012 and 5.101, respectively.
+In Figure~\ref{fig:pospoa}, we plot the upper bound (solid, black lines) and lower bound curves (dotted, black lines) on the Pareto frontier between the Price of Anarchy and Price of Stability in affine and quadratic congestion games.
+We also provide the Price of Anarchy and Price of Stability of the rules that minimize the Price of Anarchy (red circle), the rules that minimize the Price of Stability (blue circle) and no tax (green circle) in the tables on the right.
+Under local rules, the best achievable Price of Anarchy ${\rm MinPoA}(n,\mc{L})$ is approximately 2.012 for affine resource costs and 5.101 for quadratic resource costs \cite{paccagnan2019incentivizing}, and -- in accordance with Theorem~\ref{thm:optimal_poa} -- the corresponding Price of Stability values are also 2.012 and 5.101, respectively.